 If you only have time for one, I'd go to the Harvard Art Museums.
-The museum has a very good collection of Italian Renaissance paintings, including works by Botticelli and Ghirlandaio.
+The museum has a very good collection of Italian art, including pieces by Botticelli, Ghirlandaio, and Bernini.
 You'll also find paintings by a whole roster of Western art luminaries -- Van Gogh, Picasso, Gauguin, Toulouse-Lautrec, Manet, and Rembrandt.

 2. Beacon Hill

 Then take the subway/taxi/Uber to colonial chic Beacon Hill.
 It's an extremely pretty and exclusive neighborhood of gaslit streets and brick sidewalks.
 The homes, many designed by the ubiquitous Bulfinch, were built for Boston's Protestant merchant elite, known as the Boston Brahmins.

 Start your tour of Beacon Hill at Louisberg Square.
 The smart bow front homes date from the 1830s.
 Drop down nearby Willow Street and take in the cobblestoned Acorn Street, America's most photographed street.
 For the grandest homes, head back up Mount Vernon Street.
 Bulfinch's home is on Chestnut Street.

 End your walk on Beacon Street.
 The bow front William Hickling Prescott home (#55) is a Bulfinch masterpiece open to the public.
 You can also tour the Boston Athenaeum, one of the oldest independent libraries in the US, which was once the center of intellectual life in Boston.